 - Allow the dog to approach us at their own speed.

 During our 6 years of dog sitting, we’ve only had a few timid or anxious dogs.
-The vast majority have been easy to care for and this is why we love our pet sitting lifestyle!
+The vast majority have been easy to care for and this is why we love being pet sitters and our pet sitting lifestyle!

 Join Housesitmatch.com a professional service that offers access to help you find free checked live in petsitters and housesitters, for a moderate annual fee.
 These petsitters will help you keep pets at home safely and happy in their daily routine.